Wednesday 3 April 2024

 Lt.
 Gen. Ata Hasnain (Retd.), a gem among Indian military veterans (hear it from across the ideological spectrum

-here and here) who valiantly fought jihadist terrorists, who has been a steadfast critic of Muslim extremism and whom I have the honour and pleasure of knowing personally, notwithstanding the fact that we obviously do not entirely agree on everything, has also pointed to a potential threat of Khalistani militancy in J&K, given that Jammu borders Punjab.
+here and here) who valiantly fought jihadist terrorists, who has been a steadfast critic of Muslim extremism and whom I have the honour and pleasure of knowing personally, notwithstanding the fact that we understandably do not entirely agree on everything, has also pointed to a potential threat of Khalistani militancy in J&K, given that Jammu borders Punjab.
 He, while having very positive things to say about most of our Sikh fellow citizens (in my humble opinion, amounting to over-romanticisation), has pointed to the possibility of Sikh militancy” being “co-opted” as the ISI attempts to create a continuum in the border belts from Punjab to Jammu” and that, to protect Jammuite Hindus from Khalistani terrorists, “we must ensure effective surveillance of the Hindu-dominated belt along the Jammu border”.
 This is not at all baseless, given that some Sikhs in Jammu do indeed support the Khalistani cause.
-In fact, it would be interesting to note that the Pakistani deep state was trying very hard to radicalise Kashmiri Muslims to take up arms against the Indian state since at least 1965, but it didn’t meet with any substantial success******* until after the controversial elections of 1987, and though Kashmir had seen some degree of disturbances after what locals felt was undemocratic behaviour on the Indian state’s part ever since the early 1950s when relations between Sheikh Abdullah (who had, until before that, consistently supported Kashmir joining India rather than Pakistan and had a huge following among local Kashmiris across religious lines) and Pandit Nehru soured, but the Pakistani deep state succeeded in sponsoring a full-fledged insurgency without any very meaningful grievances among Sikhs before it could among Kashmiri Muslims.
+In fact, it would be interesting to note that the Pakistani deep state was trying very hard to radicalise Kashmiri Muslims to take up arms against the Indian state since at least 1965, but it didn’t meet with any substantial success until after the controversial elections of 1987*******, and though Kashmir had seen some degree of disturbances after what locals felt was undemocratic behaviour on the Indian state’s part ever since the early 1950s when relations between Sheikh Abdullah (who had, until before that, consistently supported Kashmir joining India rather than Pakistan and had a huge following among local Kashmiris across religious lines) and Pandit Nehru soured, the Pakistani deep state succeeded in sponsoring a full-fledged insurgency without any very meaningful grievances among Sikhs before it could among Kashmiri Muslims.
 Also, while the Hindus were (and are) a much larger minority in Punjab than in Kashmir and so, could not be driven out of Punjab very quickly, in Punjab, the phenomenon of terrorists targeting Hindus, leading very many then to tragically flee the state, in as many as tens of thousands (though some Punjabi Hindus also illegally picked up arms to fight Sikhs, Punjabi Hindus being much larger in number than Kashmiri Hindus), terrorists gunning down their co-religionists critical of the militancy or not living by their (the terrorists’) religious policing diktats and forcing newspapers to publish their propaganda, terrorists committing rapes, the law-and-order machinery being on the verge of collapse with Bhindranwale using the Golden Temple as his military head office - these obviously served as an inspiration for those radicalised among Kashmiri Muslims in the late 1980s and early 1990s to repeat this pattern when all of this was still ongoing in Punjab.
 Also, while in both Punjab and Kashmir, the socio-economically backward Sikhs and Muslims respectively may have been drawn to radicalisation more than the elite couched in the comforts of life, in neither case can calling these movements economic class struggles explain why Hindus across socioeconomic strata and not rich Sikhs and Kashmiri Muslims were killed en masse, even if some rich Sikhs and Kashmiri Muslims may have been victims of extortions and extortion-related killings by militants in some cases but they were not at all subjected to genocidal treatment.

-The Khalistani propaganda talking points, such as their imaginary claims of Gandhi and Nehru having promised the Sikhs a sovereign country and of Hindus in Maharaja Ranjit Singh’s successors’ army having betrayed the Sikhs, the myth of no FIR ever having been lodged against Bhindranwale [it is sad that some Hindu rightist commentators like Subramanian Swamy, only to score some points over the Congress, have sought to underplay that man’s monstrosity, Swamy even calling him by the honourific ‘santji’ (respected saint), and while Bhindranwale himself may not have explicitly called for Khalistan, he had no qualms in being surrounded by his own followers who had picked up arms to that end, nor did he himself shy away from threatening massacres of Hindus; it’s not just about Swamy, a Tamilian Hindu, but several Punjabi Hindus born in the late 1980s or thereafter, who were very small when or born after terror had engulfed Punjab, who have also fallen for these distortions of facts fed to them by some of their Sikh friends] and fabrications by Western Khalistani propagandists about Sikhs being denied religious freedom in the Indian Republic, need to be busted.
+The Khalistani propaganda talking points, such as their imaginary claims of Gandhi and Nehru having promised the Sikhs a sovereign country and of Hindus in Maharaja Ranjit Singh’s successors’ army having betrayed the Sikhs, the myth of no FIR ever having been lodged against Bhindranwale [it is sad that some Hindu rightist commentators like Subramanian Swamy, only to score some points over the Congress, have sought to underplay that man’s monstrosity, Swamy even calling him by the honourific ‘santji’ (respected saint), and while Bhindranwale himself may not have explicitly called for Khalistan, he had no qualms in being surrounded by his own followers who had picked up arms to that end, nor did he himself shy away from threatening massacres of Hindus; it’s not just about Swamy, a Tamilian Hindu, but several Punjabi Hindus born in the late 1980s or thereafter, who were very small when or born after terror had engulfed Punjab, who have also fallen for these distortions of facts fed to them by some of their Sikh friends] and fabrications by Khalistani propagandists based in the West about Sikhs being denied religious freedom in the Indian Republic, need to be busted.
 The truth is that very many Punjabi, Sindhi, Himachali and other Hindus pray and sometimes even get married in gurudwaras.
 The truth is that very many Sikhs are respected public figures in all walks of life in India, be it music, sports, acting (think the Deols, Jaspal Bhatti and Diljeet Dosanjh), scriptwriting (think Gulzar), academia and what not, not even facing the considerable housing discrimination our Muslim fellow citizens, the vast majority of whom are also no terrorists or even criminals, unfortunately face!
 The truth is that the Congress was voted back to power in 2009 with Manmohan Singh, a Sikh, as its PM-face.
 The truth is that some Hindu loonies on the social media provoked by loud Khalistani propagandists, especially since 2020 (and some of those undue provocations from the Khalistani side were indeed very ugly), aside, there has been no anti-Sikh bigotry from the Hindu side on the ground in India worth speaking of in the last three decades or so, nor prior to Khalistani terrorism picking up in the late 1970s, with Sikhs, quite the contrary, then and now often overly romanticised as being brave, altruistic, trustworthy, disciplined and jovial.
 The truth is that before the Khalistan insurgency, the Indian state per se never consciously discriminated against Sikhs - in fact, Punjab was chosen for the Green Revolution in the 1960s, making very many Sikhs much more prosperous.

 Yes, there was the issue of the official language of Punjab, and I would not deny that many (not all) Punjabi Arya Samaji Hindus erred by not accepting Punjabi as their mother tongue but instead stating it to be Hindi in the censuses of 1951 and 1961.
 Yes, there were Sikhs with a legitimate aspiration of seeking to carve out a smaller state with the Punjabi Suba movement aimed at separating the Punjabi-majority regions from what also included Haryana and parts of what is now Himachal Pradesh, and such demands have also existed in several other parts of India (think Uttarakhand, Chhattisgarh, Jharkhand, Telangana).
 Yes, there were Sikhs demanding river water-sharing in favour of Punjab, as the Akali Dal’s lengthy Anandpur Resolution of 1973, much touted even today by Khalistan-sympathisers, demanded, among other things, including bizarre ones like nominations of Sikhs to government service, local bodies and state legislatures in states other than Punjab (then, should Parsis be nominated to all these in Punjab?), and river water-sharing issues have existed between Karnataka and Tamil Nadu and between other states as well.
 Such issues exist in any pluralistic country, but contrary to what Tavleen Singh may claim was some long history of injustice that couldn’t find space in her column, nothing in the late 1970s involving Sikhs was such a grave problem unique to them that made reasonably understandable many of them demanding secession from India and worse still, engaging in violence against innocent civilians to that end!
 Hindu readers who grew up in the 1990s, even in Punjab itself, when the memories of bloodshed by Khalistanis logically ought to have been fresh, would hardly recall even any casual antipathy towards the Sikhs being expressed by any Hindus around them, affectionate jokes about the Sikhs as simpletons, like there are about Polish people or blondes in the West, notwithstanding.
-Those suggesting that the “12 o’ clock” jokes about Sikhs are rooted in Hindu ingratitude, mocking Sikhs, who had, centuries ago, rescued Hindu women from Muslim invaders at 12 midnight, preventing them from becoming sex-slaves, are citing something baseless, as much as it is indeed true that many Muslim invaders did take Hindu women as sex-slaves (and even Kashmiri Sikh women were taken as sex-slaves by Pathan Muslim tribal raiders in 1947, and for that matter, as mentioned earlier, unarmed Sikh male civilians are as vulnerable to armed bloodthirsty murderers as anyone else, as the brutal carnage in 1984 and the partition riots also demonstrated).
+Those suggesting that the “12 o’ clock” jokes about Sikhs are rooted in Hindu ingratitude, mocking Sikhs, who had, in their narrative, centuries ago, rescued Hindu women from Muslim invaders at 12 midnight, preventing them from becoming sex-slaves, are citing something baseless, as much as it is indeed true that many Muslim invaders did take Hindu women as sex-slaves (and even Kashmiri Sikh women were taken as sex-slaves by Pathan Muslim tribal raiders in 1947, and for that matter, as mentioned earlier, unarmed Sikh male civilians are as vulnerable to armed bloodthirsty murderers as anyone else, as the brutal carnage in 1984 and the partition riots also demonstrated).
 The jokes about Sikhs can’t all be meant to be taking place at 12 midnight, when most people are asleep but rather at 12 noon when the unbearable heat, as per this affectionately humorous and not at all hateful line of reasoning, apparently makes turbaned Sikhs, sweating in their hair, disoriented.
 A Sikh writer like Khushwant Singh, in good spirit, himself penned many Santa-Banta jokes.
 Also, Sikh-themed jokes, while extremely popular in India for several decades, have considerably waned in popularity now and are not so frequently heard.

 I wholeheartedly support acknowledging and condemning the horrendous anti-Sikh carnage in 1984 in which Congress leaders, members and supporters (Muslims included) played an active role, as also how the Congress successfully